bscott711/ChimeraX-measure-intensity/README.md

 | :---------: | :----------: | :------------------: | :-----------------: |
 | Surface 10  |    31,145    |         1538         |        20.25        |
 | Surface 130 |    44,943    |         2491         |        18.04        |

+## If the files need renamed, you can do that using Powershell

+Move into the folder and run the following:
+    Get-ChildItem *.glb | Rename-Item -NewName { $_.Name -replace 'Surfaces_','Eat_' }

+The first string is the original file name and the second string will be what it is replaced with It is recommended to have an underscore before the number so that is all that changes as it is indexed.